NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 ### SetpointManager:CondenserEnteringReset

 The object resets the condenser entering water temperature setpoint to the optimal setpoint temperature that will result in minimum net energy consumption for the chiller and cooling tower plant.
-This chiller-tower optimization scheme uses one curve to determine the optimum condenser entering water temperature for a given time step and two other curves to place boundary conditions on the    optimized    setpoint value.
+This chiller-tower optimization scheme uses one curve to determine the optimum condenser entering water temperature for a given time step and two other curves to place limit conditions on the optimized setpoint value.
 Note that this object will work with only one cooling tower object in a plant loop.

 #### Field: Name